 But you never really think about the implications of merging families until family traditions come forth.
 As you have already noticed, in our family we have a lot of traditions.
 Rob's family did too.
 None of them overlapped.
 He opened one gift on Christmas Eve.
 We opened none.
 We decorated right after Thanksgiving.
 He decorated later.
 We opened gifts one at a time, each taking turns.
 His opened them all in a flurry of activity.

 So I guess it's only fair for me to concede on such a minor point, don't you think?
 Add some gifts under the tree day by day.
 Before I do that, though, I have to do some laminating.
 Why?
 Well, I'll explain that in my next post.

 Thursday, December 11, 2014

-When my children still at home and were working, my one son was working at Starbucks at a mall.
+When my children were still at home and working, my one son was working at Starbucks at a mall.
 As a result, I spent a lot of time at the mall, waiting to pick him up.
 As a result, when the mall had a special contest to give away a very large Build-a-Bear Rudolph, the Red-Nosed Reindeer, I was able to enter the contest easily, without really going out of my way at all.